Joe Biden on the issues, in under 500 words

 - Integration: He attempted to pass anti-busing legislation for school integration in the 1970s, a stance that garnered renewed criticism.

-- Immigration: During the 2008 Democratic primaries, Biden said he supported building a fence along the southern border to stop "illegals" from bringing drugs to the U.S. He also called for punishing American employers who hired undocumented migrants.
+- Immigration: During the 2008 Democratic primaries, Biden said he supported building a fence along the southern border to stop "illegals" from bringing drugs to the U.S.

 1 fun thing: